 With Tim being an out-and-out carnivore, we couldn’t go to a vegetarian restaurant in Vienna.
 We needed to compromise.

-Here’s our pick of places in Vienna to eat vegetarian food, whilst also keeping your meat eating travel buddy happy.
+Here’s our pick of the places we went to over 2 days in Vienna to eat vegetarian food, whilst also keeping your meat eating travel buddy happy.

 Where to eat in Vienna as a vegetarian

 The Naschmarkt is one of my favourite places to eat in Vienna, as it had something for everyone.
 While Tim tucked into his bratwurst, I had my pick of food stalls serving some of the best vegetarian food in Vienna.
 I chose a spicy falafel wrap from one of the vendors on the main street, and we were both happy.

 If Viennese street food doesn’t take your fancy, most of the restaurants are quite highly rated for a sit-down meal.
 You could try some of the best seafood in Vienna, Turkish or Asian cuisine, and some good old Viennese cuisine too.

 I loved Pürstner!
 This primarily carnivorous tavern was an absolute gem.
 While there are limited vegetarian options (choose between a pasta, a salad or a cheese and vegetable gratin), the atmosphere of this place is so special.
 As soon as you walk in, you feel as though you’ve entered your Austrian grandma’s front room, even if you don’t have an Austrian grandma.